DaniRuizPerez/CalendarWeb-Desktop-Mobile/README.md

 Multiplatform Calendar
 ============

-Multiplatform calendar with online events, implemented [online](https://github.com/DaniRuizPerez/CalendarWeb-Desktop-Mobile/blob/master/HTML5) version with HTML, [mobile](https://github.com/DaniRuizPerez/CalendarWeb-Desktop-Mobile/blob/master/Android) version with Android and [desktop](https://github.com/DaniRuizPerez/CalendarWeb-Desktop-Mobile/blob/master/HTML5) with Python.
+Multiplatform calendar with online events, implemented [online](https://github.com/DaniRuizPerez/CalendarWeb-Desktop-Mobile/blob/master/HTML5) version with HTML, [mobile](https://github.com/DaniRuizPerez/CalendarWeb-Desktop-Mobile/blob/master/Android) version with Android and [desktop](https://github.com/DaniRuizPerez/CalendarWeb-Desktop-Mobile/blob/master/Python) with Python.
 This was a project for the Person Machine Interfaces course in my junior year of my undergrad in computer science at UDC (Spain) and uses an online DB (CouchDB).

 ## Functionalities

+- Log in with your credentials
 - View a calendar with different events stored in each day
 - View details of each event
 - I18N